AaltoSciComp/scicomp-docs/triton/apps/python.rst

 some use cases).
 Triton supports all of these.

--  For general scientific/data science use, we suggest that you use Anaconda.
+-  For general scientific/data science use, we suggest that you use the environment created by us (``module load scicomp-python-env``).
 It comes with the most common scientific software included, and is reasonably optimized.
 -  There are many other "regular" CPython versions in the module system.
    These are compiled and optimized for Triton, and are highly